 - The Roland FP-30X key action is superior to the Yamaha P125 in technology, key texture, and escapement.

-- The FP-30X offers some connectivity features that do not exist in Yamaha P125, such as Bluetooth Audio and MIDI interfaces, two types of headphones jacks, and a USB-to-Device (type A) port for data transfer.
+- The FP-30X offers some connectivity features that do not exist in the Yamaha P125, such as Bluetooth Audio and MIDI interfaces, two types of headphone jacks, and a USB-to-Device (type A) port for data transfer.

 While choosing a piano is really a subjective matter, we would recommend the Roland FP-30X.
 Since it comes with more advanced technology, it may be worth keeping for a longer period.
 Moreover, it features a powerful speaker system for more expressive sound effects.